dentropy/PythonicXsAndOs/README.md

 #PythonicXsAndOs
-This is a simulation of of game X's and O's on the command line, programed in python Currently this program only alows two people too play X's and O's
+This is a simulation of the game X's and O's on the command line, programed in python Currently this program only allows two people too play X's and O's

 Next Steps:
 1. Use Classes